aerosol/eco/README.md

 ##### Reloading using the eco shell

 Eco comes with an SSH server for basic configuration management commands support.
-This is probably the tool you will give to your customers.
+This is probably the tool you will give to authorized persons without access to the Erlang console.

 ###### Setting up the SSH server

 1. Key-based authentication

+  **TODO / under construction**

 2. Password-based authentication

   **TODO / under construction**

 Now you can access your management console by simply doing: